A 24-inch blade makes this heavy-duty model ideal for pro-level uses, according to our home improvement expert.

 Hard to restart with a hot engine.
 Frequent stalls reported.

 Very easy to start.
 Lightweight but still has generous power.
-Good balance in hand and strong kickback resistance.
+Good balance in your hand and strong kickback resistance.

 Oil leakage is a common user complaint.
 Replacement parts are hard to find.
 Oil and gas mixture must be precise.